daniel-broadhead/daily-dev/notes/Week_14_Notes.md

 - Relearned how to call recursion in leetcode solution class
 - Recursively check for same tree by going through all nodes.
 - Iteratively check for symmetric tree using que
+- Reverse a number with string, and then also with arithmetic
 -